-- Law 66-48 of May 1966 ^[1], which sets the main regulations for the control of food safety.
-The scope of this law has been extended with Laws 68-507 and 68-508.
-The first law specifies the conditions for controlling imports and measures for the use of food products.
-The second sets the procedures for the control, sampling, risk assessment, seizure, and repression of frauds. - This law is completed by more specific application decrees issued by various ministerial authorities depending on their respective areas and scope of responsibilities.
-These decrees include the Decree 60-121 SG regulating phytosanitary measures applied to plants and parts of plants entering or exiting Senegal; the Decree 99-259 regulating the quality control of horticultural products; the Decree 69-891 for the control of the quality of milk and other dairy products; the Decree 89-543 regulating the sanitary and hygiene inspection of animal products used for meat production, meat and meat byproducts; and the Decree 62-132 regulating fish and seafood; The Decree 2009-872, signed in September 2009, makes it mandatory for wheat flour and vegetable oils imported or produced locally to be fortified with micronutrients in order to address nutrient deficiencies among the citizenry: iron and folic acid for wheat flour and vitamin A for vegetable oil.
+- Law 66-48 of May 1966, which sets the main regulations for the control of food safety.
+The scope of this law has been extended with Laws 68-507 and 68-508. - Laws 68-507 specifies the conditions to control imports and measures for use of food products. - Laws 68-508 sets the procedures for the control, sampling, risk assessment, seizure, and repression of frauds.

+The law 66-48 of May 1966 is completed by more specific application decrees issued by various ministerial authorities depending on their respective areas and scope of responsibilities.
+These decrees include:

+- Decree 60-121 SG regulating phytosanitary measures applied to plants and parts of plants entering or exiting Senegal - Decree 99-259 regulating the quality control of horticultural products - Decree 69-891 for the control of the quality of milk and other dairy products - Decree 89-543 regulating the sanitary and hygiene inspection of animal products used for meat production, meat and meat byproducts - Decree 62-132 regulating fish and seafood - Decree 2009-872, signed in September 2009, making mandatory for wheat flour and vegetable oils imported or produced locally to be fortified with micronutrients in order to address nutrient deficiencies (iron and folic acid for wheat flour and vitamin A for vegetable oil).